SaluFire/SaluFire/README.md

 And you are probably better than programing than i am so respect yourself

 P.S: Help me if i had made a mistake on my Syntaxes or My own sanity.
+P.S.S: 5 days later: since im a trashy dev im just learning java. so im gonna give my website here(wordpress) cuz why not? aaghajani.yclass2.ir i think it would be safe unless someone break into it so... good luck, you are on your own.